Updated: Apr 13

 Unless you have some sort of speech impairment yourself, I don’t think one can truly imagine and appreciate how much of an impairment it is to not be able to communicate freely, without worries, without being so self-conscious, without having to work so hard to put words together and without experiencing that dreadful feeling of being judged on the way that you manage to articulate what you want to say.
 That in itself is draining and I haven’t started speaking yet!
 Then physically, it feels as if my jaw gets put in a vice restricting any movement and making it even harder to speak.

 I’ve always been an outgoing, confident person, so the shift between being a talkative person that loves to be part of group conversations to being the quiet one in the room, self-conscious about every discussion that I try to engage in, has been and still is very hard to process.
-One of those persona I’ve been familiar with for the biggest part of my life and is still very much anchored inside of me, the other feels like a complete stranger but one that I need to learn to accept in order to cope on a daily basis.
-I still love to share my opinion but I’m very aware and at times embarrassed by my speech impairment so sometimes it’s easier to just keep things to myself.
+One of those persona I’ve been familiar with for the biggest part of my life and is still very much anchored inside of me, and the other persona feels like a complete stranger yet one that I need to learn to accept in order to cope on a daily basis.
+I still love to share my opinion but I’m very aware and at times embarrassed by my aphasia so sometimes it’s easier to just keep things to myself.

 Something to think about - “Never assume that a person who has difficulty communicating has nothing to say.”

-Lastly, for those who still remain and support me in my weird wonderful journey, I realise that my speech impairment and new acquired brain also has a huge impact for the people that I engage in conversation with.
+Lastly, for those who still remain and support me in my Weird Wonderful journey, I realise that my speech impairment and new acquired brain also has a huge impact for the people that I engage in conversation with.
 It often means they too have to slow their own pace right down in order for me to have a fighting chance to keep on pace.
 They’ll have to allow for breaks in conversation so they can allow me to part take.
 They’ll have to turn the music off or right down to limit the amount of input that my brain has to process.
-They’ll have to chase any additional stimuli/distraction away (sorry kids, that often means sending you outside), it means choosing the right setting for a catch up to occur and they’ll have to limit the amount of people in a room or else the brain gets overloaded and things start shutting down one by one (speech always being the first thing that my weird wonderful brain robs from me).
+They’ll have to chase any additional stimuli/distraction away (sorry kids, that often means sending you outside), it means choosing the right setting for a catch up to occur and they’ll have to limit the amount of people in a room or else the brain gets overloaded and things start shutting down one by one (speech always being the first thing that my Weird Wonderful brain robs from me).

 Where does my speech impairment leave me?
 My new found speech impairment pretty much leaves me sitting on the fence.
 I’m feeling stuck between having to choose to be that confident/outgoing person which will often lead to a crash and that less natural side of me, the quiet/introverted one, which allows me to cope with my current speech limitations.
 I feel socially awkward, I feel torn and I feel stuck between a rock and a hard place.
 How do you chose which persona to bring out on any given day?
 It’s unfortunately not always a win-win situation.
-I’m getting better at missing out, I’m slowly getting better at brushing off my speech issues and I’m getting braver at letting the world see some of the residual effects of encephalitis.
+I’m getting better at missing out, I’m slowly getting better at brushing off aphasia and I’m getting braver at letting the world see some of the residual effects of encephalitis.
 Other days, I’m falling short on all of these accounts…and it’s ok too.